OutOfSyncStudios/logstash-relay/README.md

 #### [Configuration](#standalone-configuration)
 <a name="standalone-configuration"></a>
-To setup your configuration, run:
+To configure, run:
 ```shell
 npm run config
 ```
 This will ask a series of questions which provides the base configuration.
-Alternatively, you can manually edit the `<logstash-relay-home>/config/config.js` file to make adjustments.
+Alternatively, it is possible to manually edit the `<logstash-relay-home>/config/config.js` file to make adjustments.
 The configuration file is an exported version of the [Configuration Object](#relay-configuration).

 ##### [Port Usage](#standalone-configuration-ports)
 <a name="standalone-configuration-ports"></a>